AdobeDocs/experience-manager-cloud-service.en/help/forms/aem-forms-workflow.md

 ### Submitting an application from AEM Inbox {#inbox}

 The workflow application you created is available as an application in Inbox.
 Users who are members of [!DNL workflow-users] group can fill and submit the application that triggers the associated workflow.
-For information about using AEM Inbox to submit applications and manage tasks, see [Manage Forms applications and tasks in AEM Inbox](manage-applications-/help/sites-cloud/authoring/inbox.md).

 <!-- ### Submitting an application from [!DNL AEM Forms] App {#afa}